projectatomic/atomic-site/source/docs/filesystems.md

 ## Docker and filesystems

-A core part of the docker model is the efficient use of layered images and containers based on images.
-To implement this docker relies heavily on various filesystem features in the kernel.
+A core part of the Docker model is the efficient use of layered images and containers based on images.
+To implement this Docker relies heavily on various filesystem features in the kernel.
 This document will explain how this works and give some advice in how to best use it.